haggen/localthreat/README.md

 > 💡 local.crz.li is a public wildcard loopback domain.
 It resolves to `127.0.0.1` (IPv4) or `::1` (IPv6).

+If you don't have port 80 available, or rather not use a proxy, use `compose.override.yml.example`.

 ## Legal

 [The MIT License](LICENSE) © 2017 Arthur Corenzan.